DavidRR-F/Obsidian/Networking/Network +/Review.md

 **Aggregation Layer**: aggregates the traffic from multiple access switches and forwards it to the core layer
 **Edge Layer**: entry point for end devices into the network
+***
+What is RF Interference?
+?
+Radio Frequency Interference
+***
+What is Dynamic ARP Inspection?
+?
+DAI inspects ARP packets on the network and verifies them against a trusted database before forwarding them on to their intended destinations.
+Protects against ARP spoofing
+***
+What is a Pre-Action System?
+?
+fire protection system designed to minimize potential water damage while providing effective fire suppression capabilities
+***
+What is TDM?
+?
+Time Division Multiplexing is a method of transmitting and receiving independent signals over a common signal path by means of sychronized switches
+***
+What is the difference between a Host and Network Firewall?
+?
+**Host**: Software Base on individual computers **Network**: Hardware/Software based protects entire network
+***
+What is an ATM cell?
+?
+Asyncronous Transfer Mode cells are the basic unit of data exchange in ATM networks which are designed for high-speed network communication
+***
+What are Access Point Channels and what channels should you use for 2.4GHz?
+?
+Access point channels refer to specific frequency bands within the larger wireless frequency spectrum that are used by Wi-Fi access points (APs) and devices to communicate.
+Use channels 1, 6, and 11 for 2.4GHz because they don't overlap

 #Q #AOSR/332v0
 What are the ports used by SQLnet, MySQL, MSSQLSEVER, SMB, and SNMP